Notes from the Hermitage

 L’EREMO DEL CAMPO DEI SANTI

 Translated from Italian to English, Campo dei Santi means the Field of Saints.
 It is a little hermitage at the end of the road where God is present in the passage of time, in the changing of seasons, and in the quiet prayers of a Franciscan solitary.
-It is a small place on the map of the world but also lives in the heart of every person.
-It is a place of petition; a place of refuge; a place where light battles darkness for the eternity of a soul.
-It is a place both within and without; a place of emptiness and understanding; a place of consolation and quiet suffering.
+It is a small place on the map of the world; and it is a light that burns in the heart of every person.
+It is a prayer of petition; a point of refuge; a place where light battles darkness for the life of a soul.
+The hermitage is both within and without; a place of emptiness and understanding; a place of silent suffering and consolation.

-From this little field of saints, these thoughts and prayers are shared by a solitary pilgrim with humility for God’s sake and for the salvation of souls.
-Over time, readers may find here poems and prayers, words both wise and whimsical, and links to worthwhile reads and reflections.
-During these turbulent times, let us be remember this call from the heart of Saint Francis of Assisi: “This is our vocation: to heal wounds, to bind what is broken, to bring home those who are lost.”
+From this field of saints, thoughts and prayers are shared by a solitary pilgrim for God’s sake and for the salvation of souls.
+Over time, readers may find poems and prayers, words wise and whimsical, and links to worthwhile reads and reflections.
+During these troubled times, we should remember this cry from the heart of Saint Francis of Assisi: “This is our vocation: to heal wounds, to bind what is broken, to bring home those who are lost.”
 All who read this blog are remembered in the daily prayers of the hermitage.
-If you have a prayer request for yourself, a loved one, or a special intention, please contact Brother Enoch at email@example.com.
+If you have a prayer request, please contact Brother Enoch at firstname.lastname@example.org.

 Art: Winded (Detail) by Nancy T. Baker